-White paper – Applications of the SUSS PiXDRO LP50 inkjet printer with Fujifilm Dimatix cartridges (DMC)
+White paper – Applications of the SUSS LP50 inkjet printer with Fujifilm Dimatix cartridges (DMC)

-In this white paper we highlight the value of combining the SUSS (PiXDRO) LP50 inkjet printer with the Fujifilm Dimatix cartridge (DMC) made possible by the adapter kit of JB Instruments GmbH.
+In this white paper we highlight the value of combining the SUSS LP50 inkjet printer (with PiXDRO technology) with the Fujifilm Dimatix cartridge (DMC) made possible by the adapter kit of JB Instruments GmbH.

 We refer to more than thirty scientific publications featuring the combined use of the LP50 and the DMC.
 You will find inspiring examples for complex technology developments most of them featuring a carefully balanced development of suitable materials, process technologies and functionality optimization accompanied by thorough characterization.